mcmc101001/StudyStash/README.md

 We also wanted to make the app as accessible as possible without logging in, and thus instead of requiring authentication app-wide, we instead opted to have a fine-grained control over the features that require authentication, and the features that do not.

+# Overall navigation flow

+show diagram of routing, with simplified explanation of the features

 # Features

 # For each feature, include description, implementation (how the code works, UML diagrams), challenges faced (e.g. jotai for atomic state management for the rating in bg issue) (e.g. for sort and filter functionalities, we lifted state into the URL for ease of sharing. challenge: preserve state on navigation)